pprados/virtual-dataframe/docs/commands.md

 ## Jupyter commands
 * `make notebook` will start a jupyter notebook
 * `make remove-kernel` will remove the project's kernel
-* `make nb-run-%` will execute all notebooks
-* `make nb-convert` will convert all notebooks to python
 * `make clean-notebooks` will clean all datas in the notebooks

 ## Twine commands